 Girl 16: But where are you from?

-[note: at the end of the second day I deleted the fake profile and I did not pursue any of the interactions]
+[note: at the end of the second day I deleted the fake profile and I didn’t pursue any of the interactions]

 [note: the vast majority of the matches were not that attractive to me, let alone to a male model who we can reasonably expect to have almost limitless possibilities in real life]

-Let’s remember that in my real profile I was not getting almost any matches in the first place, never mind starting with that kind of opener and having that kind of overwhelming positive response.
+Let’s remember that in my real profile I wasn’t getting almost any matches in the first place, never mind starting with that kind of opener and having that kind of overwhelming positive response.
 That’s when I went:

-I had some photos taken and I tested them on Photofeeler (pro tip: you don’t need 20, 40 or 80 votes to know if your picture is any good; with 5 to 7 votes you already have a pretty good idea where you stand, assuming you had no “revenge votes” of disappointed girls who most likely did not get the ratings they were hoping for on their pictures, and proceeded to rate a few pictures as No-No-No to compensate for their disappointment).
+I proceed to have some photos taken and I then tested them on Photofeeler (pro tip: you absolutely don’t need 20, 40, 80 votes to know if your picture is any good; with 5 to 7 votes you already have a pretty good idea where you stand, assuming you had no “revenge votes” of disappointed girls who most likely didn’t get the ratings they were hoping for on their pictures, and proceeded to rate a few pictures as “No-No-No” to compensate for their disappointment).
 I tested a bunch of my photos and selected four of them.
-And I also tested the two male model pictures I had used in the experiment, just to have an idea of what I was competing against.
+And I also tested the two male-model pictures I had used in the experiment, just to have an idea of what I was competing against.
 Here’s a summary of the results:

-So, the male model consistently got 99% percentile in the “attractive” parameter, and I was not too far behind with my top pictures at 95% and 94% percentile (let’s keep in mind that this percentile refers to the pool of photos that have been rated through the website, and most likely male-model looking people don’t resort to that service because they don’t struggle with online dating in the first place, but still…).
-A sane-minded individual would be forgiven for thinking that the results I was going to get on Tinder using those new pictures would have been I don’t mean the same but at least proportionate to the results the male model got.
-Me personally I was assuming there was some sort of linearity in the female to male attraction in online dating.
-Little did I know that I was dealing with what I now know is referred to as “female hypergamy” (and “double standards” when it comes to the opener).
+So, the male model consistently got 99% percentile in the “attractive” parameter, and I was not too far behind with my top pictures at 95% and 94% percentile (let’s keep in mind that this percentile refers to the pool of photos that have been rated through the website, and most likely male-model looking guys don’t resort to that service because they don’t struggle with online dating in the first place, but still…).
+A sane-minded individual would be forgiven for thinking that the results I was going to get on Tinder using those new pictures of mine would have been, I don’t mean the same, but at least proportionate to the results the male model got.
+Personally, back then I was assuming there was some sort of linearity in the female-to-male attraction in online dating, little did I know that I was dealing with what I now know is referred to as “female hypergamy” (and “double standards” when it comes to the opener).

 With the new pictures I started getting a few more matches than before, but I was most certainly not in the “like shooting fish in a barrel” scenario.
 Within one week I managed to go out with two girls, too bad I was not really attracted to them, and most importantly I would never have approached them in real life.
-I sent three of my matches a lighter version of the opener the male model had sent, I went with “A drink together + some adventure?”.
-They all got the hint, but they were not at all impressed and I lost all of them.
-So, my new and improved pictures, which let’s remember were at the 95% and 94% percentile on that website, got me a mere handful of matches I was not really attracted to, and a completely different treatment with respect to the male model when it came to the opener.
+I sent three of my matches a lighter version of the opener the male model had sent, I went with, “A drink together + some adventure?”.
+They all got the hint, but they weren’t impressed in the slightest and I lost all of them.
+Hence, my new and improved pictures, which let’s remember were at the 95% and 94% percentile on that website, got me a mere handful of matches I was not really attracted to, and a completely different treatment with respect to the male model when it came to the opener.
 That’s when I went like:

-I had to revise my assumption: there was no linearity in female to male attraction in online dating, it was more a matter of there being an unreasonably high minimum threshold required to play the game effectively.
-There was only one thing to do.
+I had to revise my assumption: there was no linearity in female-to-male attraction in online dating, it was more a matter of there being an unreasonably high minimum threshold required to play the game effectively.
+And as such, there was only one thing to do really.
 Because if you are not happy about a situation, you can try to change it slightly, and maybe the situation will slightly change as a result.
-But if the problem is structural and the changes you make do not yield your expected results, then you only have three options:
+But if the problem is structural and the changes you make don’t yield your expected results, then you only have three options: